 HSSC makes every effort to place healthy, friendly pets in new, loving homes, but we cannot guarantee the rehoming of your pet.
 The first step is to fill out the form below.

-If you have any questions about surrendering your dog, please contact Lisa Merlet or Corrie Williams at 941.955.4131 x124.
-If you have any questions about surrending your cat, please contact Suzanne Jones at 941.955.4131 x107.
+If you have any questions about surrendering your dog, please contact Lisa Merlet or Kate Rose at 941.955.4131 x124.
+If you have any questions about surrendering your cat, please contact Geoffrey Webber at 941.955.4131 x107.
 Our behaviorists are highly skilled at helping you determine the best course of action for your pet.

 If You Need to Surrender Your Pet